Fong Sai-yuk (film)

-Fong Sai-yuk (方世玉 (Fāng Shì Yù), a.k.a.
-The Legend of Fong Sai-yuk or simply The Legend; released in the Philippines as The Prodigal Fighter) is a 1993 Hong Kong action-comedy film directed by Corey Yuen and produced by Jet Li, who stars as Chinese folk hero Fong Sai-yuk.
-It co-stars Josephine Siao, Vincent Zhao, and Michelle Reis.
-The film received positive reviews, particularly praising Josephine Siao's acting and the action choreography.
+Fong Sai-yuk, also known as The Legend of Fong Sai-yuk, The Legend, and The Prodigal Fighter, is a 1993 Hong Kong action-comedy film directed by Corey Yuen and produced by Jet Li, who starred as Chinese folk hero Fong Sai-yuk (Fang Shiyu).
+It co-starred Josephine Siao, Vincent Zhao, and Michelle Reis.
+The film received positive reviews, particularly praising Siao's acting and the action choreography.
 The film won the Hong Kong Film Award and Golden Horse Award for best action choreography.
 A sequel, Fong Sai-yuk II, was released later the same year in 1993.